Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Experiments

 \subsection{Experimental Setups}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

-For link prediction of the relation DTI, we empirically perform experiments on two real-world datasets: (1) \textbf{DrugBank}~\cite{wishart2018drugbank} collects the unique bioinformatics and cheminformatics resources that contains 12,063 drug-target pairs with 2,515 drugs, and 2,972 targets.
-(2) \textbf{DrugCentral}~\cite{avram2023drugcentral} is a drug database built from multiple sources, which contains 9,317 interactions between 1,061 drugs and 1,388 targets.
-For DDI prediction, we evaluate DenoisedLP on two wide-used datasets: (1) \textbf{DrugBank}~\cite{wishart2018drugbank} contains 191,984 drug pairs with 86 types associated pharmacological relations for 1,703 drugs (e.g., \textit{increase of cardiotoxic activity}).
-(2) \textbf{TWOSIDES}~\cite{tatonetti2012data} dataset contains 335 drugs with 26,443 drug pairs for 200 various side effect types.
-Following~\cite{zitnik2018modeling}, we ensure each DDI type has at least 900 drug pairs by keeping 200 commonly-occurring types.
-In addition, we adopt the DRKG~\cite{drkg2020} as the biomedical knowledge graph, which contains 97,238 entities and 5,874,261 triples.
+For link prediction of the relation DTI, we empirically perform experiments on two real-world datasets: (1) \textit{\textbf{DrugBank}}~\cite{wishart2018drugbank} collects the unique bioinformatics and cheminformatics resources that contain 12,063 drug-target pairs with 2,515 drugs, and 2,972 targets.
+(2) \textit{\textbf{DrugCentral}}~\cite{avram2023drugcentral} is a drug database built from multiple sources, which contains 9,317 interactions between 1,061 drugs and 1,388 targets.
+For DDI prediction, we evaluate BioKDN on two wide-used datasets: (3) \textit{\textbf{DrugBank}}~\cite{wishart2018drugbank} contains 191,984 drug pairs with 86 types associated pharmacological relations for 1,703 drugs (e.g., \textit{increase of cardiotoxic activity}).
+(4) \textit{\textbf{TWOSIDES}}~\cite{tatonetti2012data} dataset contains 335 drugs with 26,443 drug pairs for 200 various side effect types.
+Following~\cite{zitnik2018modeling}, we ensure each DDI type has at least 900 drug pairs by keeping 200 commonly occurring types.
+We adopt the comprehensive DRKG~\cite{drkg2020} as the biomedical knowledge graph, which contains 97,238 entities and 5,874,261 triples.
 To smooth the semantic relations and filter out task-irrelevant edges of the DRKG, we blur the interactions between drugs, genes, and diseases into three types according to the semantic similarity of various relations.